Bucs’ Evans, Saints’ Lattimore, ejected in latest dust-up

 This time, it started after a third-down incomplete pass with Tom Brady shouting at Lattimore.
 As Lattimore responded, running back Leonard Fournette stepped in and shoved Lattimore, who shoved Fournette back.

 That’s when Evans came running in from near the sideline and knocked Lattimore off his feet.
-Saints safety Marcus Maye then tried to grab Evans, only to have Evans slam him to the turf while both were engulfed by a swarm of players from both teams.
+Players poured off both sidelines at that point, and Saints wide receiver Jarvis Landry tried to grab Evans, only to have Evans slam him to the turf while both were engulfed by a swarm of players from both teams.

 Officials conferred and elected to asses offsetting personal fouls on just Evans and Lattimore, and ejected both.